 You may be surprised to learn that there are oodles of different kinds of bananas out there.
 The ones we buy at the grocery store are only one type called Cavendish.
 But when you grow your own, you’ll likely grow a different type and you’ll be able to experience new banana flavors and textures.
 You may like them more or less, but they won’t be just like the ones from the store: maybe smaller, maybe not as sweet, maybe firmer, maybe fatter, maybe with bigger seeds, maybe harder to peel, maybe with whiter flesh.

-Hand of banana variety called Blue Java from a friend’s yard beside a couple of Cavendish bananas from the grocery store for comparison.
+Blue Java variety from a friend’s yard beside a couple of Cavendish bananas from the grocery store.

 So I’ve decided to focus on growing more bananas to feed the beast that is my younger son.
 But we know what’s going to happen: By the time I’m bringing in bunches from the yard he’ll start waking up each morning asking, “Can I have an apple?”